Dushmilan/Spotify_Downloader_Backend/README.md

 4. (Optional) Add YouTube cookies for bypassing restrictions:
    - Create a file named `music.youtube.com_cookies.txt` in the `Cookies/` directory
    - Add cookies in Netscape format if bypassing age restrictions is needed
+   - The Python YouTube downloader will automatically use these cookies when available

 ## Configuration